Patstrom/pascal_interpreter/README.md

-simple LL(1) interpreter of a subset of pascal.
+simple recursive descent parser and interpreter of a subset of pascal.

 Thanks to a great guide here: https://ruslanspivak.com/lsbasi-part7/